 Quantity is the number of individual Licenses to purchase.
 You may wish to purchase 5 individual Licenses each to be installed on 1 system.

-You may qualify for upgrade pricing if you have an existing License Code for FlightCheck v6.50 through 7.x.
+You may qualify for upgrade pricing if you have a previous License Code for FlightCheck.
+You’ll see the upgrade discount after you click the “ADD TO CART” button.

 Just because your document looks good on your computer screen doesn’t mean it’ll look the same when printed.
 Things such as the wrong color space or resolution can ruin an otherwise beautiful piece of print.